sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 #### Protection:

 1. The unit & nightly tests is provided for every event.
-2. The test would hard code the schema defintion inside the test code and compare it against the YANG definition in file.
-This would help block accidental YANG updates across releases.
-3. The nightly & unit tests will do the schema verification.
-This is to handle the possibility of user updating the hard coded schema in unit test too.
-4. The unit tests are required to simulate the runtime to generate the event with help of mocking.
-The generated event data is validated against the YANG schema.
-5. The unit tests & nightly tests are mandated for every event.
+2. These tests are expected to verify the immutability of the event definition and the code do raise the event correctly. \
-8. A separate stress test is required to ensure the performance rate of 10K events/sec and 99.5% of reporting end-to-end.
+3. A separate stress test is required to ensure the performance rate of 10K events/sec and 99.5% of reporting end-to-end.
 </br>

 ## Design